slidevjs/slidev/docs/features/draggable.md

 ## Controls

-- Double click the draggable element to start dragging it.
+- Double-click the draggable element to start dragging it.
 - You can also use the arrow keys to move the element.
 - Hold `Shift` while dragging to preserve its aspect ratio.
 - Click outside the draggable element to stop dragging it.